jasonrute/puzzle_cube_code/README.md

 			- Provides more exploration
 			- Prevents the NN from memorizing the prior when it can't find a solution.
 	- Results
-		- It worked pretty well up to distance 5 and then the MCTS could find the solution, but it often wasn't showing up as the most visited action, so it made the wrong move.
+		- It worked pretty well up to distance 5.
+		- After distance 5, the MCTS did find a solution, but it often wasn't showing up as the most visited action, so it chose the wrong move.
 		  (This can be fixed by lowering cpuct to 1.0)
 		- The adaptive difficulty algorithm had a bad habit of hanging out at the lowest difficulty.
 - v0.0.3 (2017-10-30)